openvinotoolkit/npu_plugin/CONTRIBUTING.md

 3. There is precommit which is triggered for each MR. Precommit must be green.
 4. All discussions are resolved.

-    * A discussion is closed by a developer who creates it
+    * A discussion is closed by a developer who creates it, except there are no other explicit agreements
+    * All discussion started with `Nitpick:` are not necessary and can be resolved by any developer

 5. No "thumbs down" and some "thumbs up".
 The count of "thumbs up" depends on changes which bring the MR.